-Bill Kelly (MHMR Authority of BV - via email) thanks the City of Bryan for bringing the CDBG funding to our community.
-These dollars are very important to the non-profits that are able to apply for them through the Public Service Funding RFP.
-They help fill a gap of limited funding from other sources that are used for important services to the citizens of our community.
-We encourage the City of Bryan to continue to fund the Public Service activities at the maximum of 15% of the overall CDBG funds.
+Bill Kelly (MHMR Authority of BV - via email) thanked the City of Bryan for bringing the CDBG funding to the community.
+Mr. Kelly said the funds are very important to non-profits who apply through the city's application process.
+He indicated the funding helps leverage the limited funds from other sources being used for important services to local citizens.
+He encouraged the City to continue to funding public service activities at the maximum allowed 15% of the overall CDBG funds.